networknext/terraform-provider-networknext/docs/resources/seller.md

 ### Required

+- `code` (String) Short seller code.
+For example, "google", "amazon" or "akamai"
 - `name` (String) The name of the seller.
-For example, "google", "amazon" or "akamai"
+For example, "Google", "Amazon" or "Akamai"

-### Optional

-- `customer_id` (Number) Optional.
-The id of the customer that this seller is associated with.
-Reserved for future functionality where customers can be both buyers and sellers.
-Defaults to 0.

 ### Read-Only